syncfusion-content/winui-docs/winui/AutoComplete/Searching-Filtering.md

 ### Choose default item to select

 When searching, the first item in the drop-down will be highlighted by default.
-Using the [SearchBehavior](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfAutoComplete.html#Syncfusion_UI_Xaml_Editors_SfAutoComplete_SearchBehavior) property, you can customize the default highlighting behaviour by using your custom selection logic to select the items based on your search criteria.
+Using the [SearchBehavior](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfAutoComplete.html#Syncfusion_UI_Xaml_Editors_SfAutoComplete_SearchBehavior) property, you can customize the default highlighting behavior by using your custom selection logic to select the items based on your search criteria.
 The default value of `SearchBehavior` is `null`.

 **Step 1:** Create a class that derives from the [IAutoCompleteSearchBehavior](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.AutoCompleteSearchBehavior.html) interface.